liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 That sort of perspective was no different from treating Emilia the same as "half-elves."

-"Musica, what do you and your group think?"
+Petra: \[Musica, what do you and your group think?\]

-"…It seems like we're cursed by a fate where nothing goes right."
+Musica: \[…It seems like we're cursed by a fate where nothing goes right.\]

 That voice conveyed an image of his shoulders slumping in defeat.

 With no room left for excuses and their plan exposed, Musica let out a hollow laugh.
 At this point, there was nothing left to do but laugh.

-"As the Miss and others have said, our intentions were exactly on this despicable plan… it was the foolish hope of those who betrayed Iris and incurred the wrath of the King of Thorns."
+Musica: \[As the Miss and others have said, our intentions were exactly on this despicable plan… it was the foolish hope of those who betrayed Iris and incurred the wrath of the King of Thorns.\]

 After a bout of laughter, Musica said this as if resigning himself.

 Petra and Roswaal's speculation was correct, they were battling the ghosts of their ancestors's actions.

-"Look, Musica, I――"
+Emilia: \[Look, Musica, I――\]

-"Emily, wait."
+Petra: \[Emily, wait.\]

 Emilia could not bear the sorrow in that voice, and a hint of resolve flashed in her own.